 When customers have a difficult time finding answers to queries in their local language, it’s possible they may not buy your product or service again.
 Worldwide English proficiency isn’t nearly as universal as native English speakers might imagine.
 In fact, 80% of respondents demand post-sales support in their own language, according to the Common Sense Advisory’s study “Can’t Read, Won’t Buy.”

-Localizing post-sales support doesn’t have to cost you an arm and a leg – in fact, it could even save you money in the long run.
+Localizing post-sales support doesn’t have to cost you an arm and a leg – in fact, an effective after sales support strategy could even save you money in the long run.
 By localizing documentation and building platforms where customers can troubleshoot answers to questions in their own language, you’ll dramatically cut down on call center costs, email queries and increase the likelihood that your international customers will buy from you again.

 On the other hand, in China, the growing consumer generation typically engages with brands via mobile apps like WeChat.
 This means an active social media presence capable of responding quickly to instant messages at any time of day is important.
 In India, mobile penetration is high and PC ownership is low, but 3G and 4G are limited and expensive for most; so, post-sales SMS communication is recommended.